elenatorro/cocopills/README.md

 $ docker run --network host -v "$(pwd):/cocopills" -it cocopills/cocopills-docker
 ```

 You'll be in the docker image.
-Go to the `cocopills` directory **in** in the image and start the server:
+Go to the `cocopills` directory inside the image and start the server:

 ```sh
 docker@youruser:/$ cd cocopills